StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 In philosophy the contrast introduced above revolves around the difference between [consequentialism](https://en.wikipedia.org/wiki/Consequentialism) and [deontology](https://en.wikipedia.org/wiki/Deontological_ethics).
 If you are a strict consequentialist then consequences alone determine right and wrong and this implication does not hold.
 Most people, myself included, are not strict consequentialists.

 It's worth pointing out that deontology does not entirely ignore consequences, merely that right and wrong are functions of *intended* consequences rather than *actual* consequences.
-It's also worth pointing out that moral absolutism and deontology are not mutually exclusive if you view right and wrong as a composite of intent and absolute moral law.
-(Moral absolutism is different than moral objectivism -- moral absolutism holds that some actions have moral value that does not change based upon circumstances and context, while moral objectivism holds that right and wrong are not determined by custom and opinion, but may vary depending on context.
+It's also worth pointing out that moral absolutism and deontology are not mutually exclusive if you view right and wrong as composites of intent and absolute moral law.
+(Moral absolutism is distinct from moral objectivism -- moral absolutism holds that some actions have moral value that does not change based upon circumstances and context, while moral objectivism holds that right and wrong are not determined by custom and opinion, but may vary depending on context.
 All moral absolutists are moral objectivists, but not vice versa.)
 For example, stealing from one's innocent neighbors to feed one's family is understandable but still wrong, because stealing from innocent people is universally wrong (stealing from innocent people has negative absolute moral value).

 I say *negative* absolute moral value above because right is never determined by action alone, and is thus always subject to intent and the constraints of deontology.
 In other words, there is no such thing as a positive absolute moral value because doing something that would normally be right for unsound reasons is still not right, even though it may not be wrong.
 For example, giving money ostentatiously to the poor to be praised for one's generosity is not right (but it is not strictly wrong either).
 Therefore, since giving money to the poor is not universally right regardless of intent, it does not have positive absolute moral value.
 (A similar argument can be used in other cases to show that positive absolute moral values do not exist).

-Put into logical terms we may understand moral action in the following way:
+Put into logical terms, we may understand moral action in the following way:

 If